influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently_encountered_issues.md

 See the [Line Protocol Syntax](/influxdb/v1.0/write_protocols/write_syntax/) page for more information.

 # Administration
+## Process consuming too much memory
+InfluxDB maintains an in-memory index of every [series](/influxdb/v1.0/concepts/glossary/#series) in the system.
+As the number of unique series grows, so does the RAM usage.
+High [series cardinality](/influxdb/v1.0/concepts/glossary/#series-cardinality) can lead to the operating system killing the InfluxDB process with an out of memory (OOM) exception.
+See [Querying for series cardinality](/influxdb/v1.0/troubleshooting/frequently_encountered_issues/#querying-for-series-cardinality) to learn how to query for series cardinality.

+To reduce series cardinality, series must be dropped from the index. [`DROP DATABASE`], [`DROP MEASUREMENT`], and [`DROP SERIES`] will all remove series from the index and reduce the overall series cardinality.

+> **Note:** `DROP` commands are usually CPU-intensive, as they frequently trigger a TSM compaction.
+Issuing `DROP` queries at a high frequency may significantly impact write and other query throughput.

 ## Single quoting the password string
 The `CREATE USER <user> WITH PASSWORD '<password>'` query requires single quotation marks around the password string.
 Do not include the single quotes when authenticating requests.